-Considering the effects of currency exchange fluctuations into other currencies. e.g. the exchange rate of Ringgit Malaysia can be converted into dollars in the market.
+Considering the effects of fluctuations currency exchange currency into other currencies. e.g. the exchange rate of Ringgit Malaysia can be converted into dollars in the market.

-(c) Price changes in goods sold or services rendered

-Changes in current price or quantity of goods sold or services rendered.

-(d) Contracting out

-A contractual agreement to pay other entity to perform the work of the establishment.

-(e) Organisation change
+- (c) Price changes in goods sold or services rendered Changes in current price or quantity of goods sold or services rendered. - (d) Contracting out A contractual agreement to pay other entity to perform the work of the establishment. - (e) Organisation change

-The process of changing strategies, procedures, technology and culture within the organisation.
+The process of changing strategies, procedures, procedures, technology and culture within the organisation.